iwona-pekala/mobile-a11y/Android/Text Field/Label.md

 A `contentDescription` applied directly to the text field can interfere with TalkBack's native handling of editable text, including navigation and editing.

-Applying it to an outer container is not an option either, as TalkBack ignores it.
+Applying it to an outer container is not a reliable alternative: TalkBack may ignore it or expose the container separately instead of using it to label the text field.

 Similarly, avoid manually combining the field and its surrounding content with `mergeDescendants`.
 This option won't work either.